ecarinagr5/project_mac_orders/README.md

 - createContext - to handle in the full app the data
 - Jest and RTL - Unit Test

-## Project Structure
+### Project Structure

--src
+project-root/
+│
+├── README.md
+├── src/
--- app
+│ ├── app
----- api
+│ ├─── api
------ products - Call API data
+│ │ ├── products
----- cart - View
+│ └─── cart - Cart view with all producs
----- confirmation - View
----- details/[slug] - Product Details View (Dynamic Route)
+│ └─── confirmation - Confirmation once the payment is acepted View │ └─── details/[slug]  - Product Details View (Dynamic Route)
----- app.tsx - Home View
+│ └─── page.tsx  - Home View
--- components
+├── components
----- BackButton.tsx
+│ └── BackButton.tsx
----- BuyProduct.tsx
+│ └── BuyProduct.tsx
----- Card.tsx
+│ └── Card.tsx
----- DetailsProduct.tsx
+│ └── DetailsProduct.tsx
----- Footer.tsx
+│ └── Footer.tsx
----- NavBar.tsx
+│ └── NavBar.tsx
--- middleware - Call from client-side to server-side -- test - Unit test
+├── middleware  - Call from client-side to server-side ├── test - Unit test
--- utils
+├── utils
---- context - Handle Cart data in the entire app
+│ └─── context - Handle Cart data in the entire app
---- store - useReducer to handle the state
+│ └─── store  - useReducer to handle the state
---- interfaces.tsx - Organize all the interfaces and types
+│ └─── interfaces  - Organize all the interfaces and types └── LICENSE

 ## You'll see the following Views